 Uploading images, even .svg files, is free.
 You can also browse over 50,000 single images, image sets, fonts, and projects and purchase them.
 Images start at $0.99, while images sets start at $1.99, and fonts are $4.99 each.
 Fonts that exists already on your computer are free to use in the Design Space.

 If you plan on buying a lot of images, you may want to consider the subscription service.
 The service is available for $9.99 per month, or for $99.99 a year.
 If you get the monthly subscription, you can actually cancel at any time.

 Digital cartridges are still available, which contain anywhere from 50 to 350 images, and start at $19.99.

 Overall, the Cricut Explore is a big improvement over the Expression 2.
 The machine is sleek, well built, and cuts great.
-Some notable improvements of the machine is that is cuts better, is quieter, and comes with a German carbide blade.
+Some notable improvements of the machine are that is cuts better, is quieter, and comes with a German carbide blade.

 Some potential downsides to the machine are that it requires an internet connection, and the Design Space software isn’t great for creating custom shapes.